 The primary learning outcome for this course is for the students to learn the plasma stability and its application to fusion plasmas.
-The course covers the main aspects of plasma physics with emphasis on nuclear fusion, plasma confinement and computational plasma physics.
+The course covers the main aspects of plasma physics with emphasis on nuclear fusion and plasma confinement.

+Unit-I

-Unit I Fluid description of plasmas, Moment equations.
-MHD equations.
+Fluid description of plasmas, Moment equations.
+MHD and C.G.L. equations.
 Generalized Ohm's law, flux conservation, Decay of fields.
 Pressure balanced and force free fields.